27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 [paste]

-Review this code as a senior [language] dev would.
+Review this code as a senior [language] developer would.

 For each issue: